sysfce2/Game-Engine_BoxEngine/README.md

 * Scene module (allows to instantiate GO and scripts and manipulate the game scene)
 * Import module (allows to import 3d object files, currently have a basic version)
 * Renderer module (allows to draw 3d models, currently have a basic version)
-* GUI module (to do, basically por ImGui inside framebuffer)
+* GUI module (to do, basically put ImGui inside framebuffer)
 * Physics module (to do)

 ## Editor features